e271828e/Flight.jl/docs/notes/design/framework_spec.md

 immutable, and §12.10's doctrine extends to its final form — the running periphery stages writes and issues control commands, *and nothing else changes*.

+**Device identity, ids and roster admission.** Identity is the device
+instance: the same object (`===`) may occupy at most one roster entry, while two instances of the same type (two joysticks) are two devices.
+The stable device id the trace, heartbeat and diagnostics speak is assigned at `attach!` — monotonic per `Simulation`, never reused — and lives exactly as long as the entry: across runs (roster persistence, §12.11), until `detach!`.
+Admission is a three-part check at the attach point, in
+order: **identity** — an already-rostered instance is rejected (`AlreadyAttached`, naming the entry and its binding), because rebinding has an explicit spelling — `detach!` then `attach!`, both legal at any stopped-sim point — and either a silent no-op or a silent rebind would discard a binding the caller handed over; **affinity** — at most one rostered device may declare `needs_calling_task` (§12.1's topology makes the calling task a single-slot resource; `CallerTaskConflict`, naming both devices); **claims** — face exclusivity (`ClaimConflict`), which by running after the identity check always names two *distinct* devices, never a device colliding with its own earlier attachment.

 **Device death does not detach.** A mid-run crash, voluntary exit or unplug (§12.4, §12.9) ends the device's *task*: the cell stops filling, the §12.7